blackthorne18/my_bash/README.md

 This repository contains everything to get a new Mac looking and feeling like home

 ## Terminal Preferences
 Contains all of my bash files for customisation of terminal and vim.
-Add to ~/ Window Size: 128X36
+Add to ~/ <br>
+Window Size: 128X36
 Font: Monaco 14pt